hongzhilig/startup/README.md

 Midterm Kahoot:

 To point to another DNS record, you should use CNAME DNS record type.
 Think of it as an alas.

+CSS box model, outside going in is [margin, boarder, padding, content].

+To make a certain element do something such as making only the header blue you would do
+<div>other</div>  <br />
+<div class="header">BYU</div>  <br />
+div.header {color:blue;}

+If something does not have quotes then it is not a proper JSON object